 - How do I switch to the Free AOL plan?

 No catch.
 If you're connected to the internet through someone other than AOL, you can still reap the benefits of your mail and your settings for as long as you want at no cost.

 Go to AOL Keyword: Broadband or to AOL Broadband, or contact your telephone or cable provider to find out whether broadband service is available in your area.

 Note: AOL also offers several reliable and affordable options for connecting to the internet via dial-up.
 Find out more about our connection plans.

 Yes!
 The AOL software works with any dial-up or broadband provider.
 Simply start your existing AOL software and set it up to work with your internet connection.
 If you’re not sure how to do this, check out the online help article Can I use the AOL software with another internet provider?.
 You can also go to the AOL homepage to access the AOL service.

 Nope!
 If you switch to the Free AOL plan, there will be no disruption in your service.
-You'll be able to access the AOL Desktop Software, your email and other free AOL features as long as you have a connection to the internet.
+You'll be able to access your email and other free AOL features as long as you have a connection to the internet.

 To change your plan, go to AOL Keyword: Change Plan or follow the link to change your AOL plan.
 If you need help, refer to the article How do I change or cancel my AOL account for free plans?.